arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 [(X)] TRUE
 [( )] FALSE

 ## Special considerations for generalized linear models

+When you run generalized linear models, it feels very similar in many ways to running a regular linear model.
+Your output will look largely similar (coefficient tests, measurement of overall model fit, etc.).
+Under the hood, though, your statistical software is doing something very different.

-- Unlike linear models, there is not a single analytic solution to glms
+Unlike linear models, there is not a single analytic solution to generalized linear models -- that means you couldn't (even if you wanted to) figure out the solution by solving the equation by hand.
-- The computer uses brute force to find a solution, iterating over tons of combinations of parameter estimates and seeing which gives the best model fit
+Instead, the computer uses brute force to find a solution, iterating over tons of combinations of parameter estimates and seeing which gives the best model fit.

-- This means the results are not exact --- they depend on the sampling algorithm being used --- so you might see very small changes if you run the model again, or if you run it on other software
-- There's a risk that your model won't converge if it's too complicated and you don't have enough data
+This means the results are not exact --- they depend on the sampling algorithm being used --- so you might see very small changes if you run the model again, or if you run it on other software.
+There's also a risk that your model won't converge if it's too complicated and you don't have enough data.

-## Example: Logistic regression
+## Logistic regression

 One of the most common kinds of generalized linear model is logistic regression.
 That's a linear model using a [logit](https://en.wikipedia.org/wiki/Logit) transformation to convert the outcome that's binary (or continuous but bounded at 0 to 1, like a proportion).